How to Check for Air Leaks

 Inspecting Doors for Leaks

 - Check doors for cracks that weaken their ability to stop air leaks and water seeps.

 - Inspect weather stripping for peels and gaps.

 - Make sure hinges are tight and doors fit securely in their thresholds.

 Brown stains on walls under a skylight are telltale signs that water is invading and air is escaping.
 Cut a small hole in the stained drywall to check for wetness, which would indicate rot, or gaps in the skylight.

 To investigate skylight leaks, carefully climb on the roof and look for the following:

 - Open seams between flashing or shingles.

 - Shingle debris that allows water to collect on roofs.

-- Failed and/or cracked cement patches put down the last time the skylight leaked.
+- Failed and/or cracked patches of roofing cement put down the last time the skylight leaked.